Β·TrailMapz Team

 • Weather in your region is unpredictable

 Still not sure?
 Read our complete tent size guide for detailed capacity charts and more brand comparisons.
 If you're shopping on a budget, our best family tents under $200 roundup covers picks across both size categories.
+And if you already know you want family-first recommendations instead of raw size math, head to our best family camping tents buying guide for the broader shortlist.

 Pairing Your Tent with the Right Gear